Securely store and maintain your research data

 The HMS Research Data Management (RDM) team collaborates with researchers to navigate the complexities of data storage and dissemination throughout the research data lifecycle.
 Proper storage maintenance throughout the lifecycle is imperative to ensure data remains secure and adheres to recommended safety protocols.

 All tools and dashboards maintained by HMS IT display storage amounts in tebibytes (TiB).
-Deleted data can be recovered from snapshots within 60 days of the last weekly snapshot taken before the deletion.
+For filesystems that utilize snapshots (refer to “Data Protection” within the HMS Storage Comparison Chart below), deleted data can be recovered from snapshots within 60 days of the last weekly snapshot taken before the deletion.
 Snapshots are taken weekly, along with daily snapshots retained for 14 days.
+Please note the temporary modification to the Standby storage snapshot retention schedule summarized in the “Upcoming data center relocation” news article.

-To learn more about best practices and support services for research data lifecycles, visit the Harvard Biomedical Data Management website or contact the HMS Research Data Manager at rdmhelp@hms.harvard.edu.
+To learn more about best practices and support services for research data lifecycles, visit the Harvard Biomedical Data Management website or contact the HMS Research Data Management team at rdmhelp@hms.harvard.edu.

 ** None refers to HMS professors at affiliate hospitals without an appointment in an HMS Basic Science department.

-• An active HMS ID is required to access HMS Storage offerings.
+- An active HMS account ID is required to access HMS Storage offerings.

 Scratch (O2)